geelen/glenmaddern.com/src/lib/articles/icss.md

 - How **quickly** can you build & style a new component?
 - How much can you **reuse** styles when doing so?
-- How hard is it to change something to be **unique** later on?
+- How hard is it to change something to be visually **unique** later on?

 This is what I aim for when I build anything.
-I want speed, reuse, but not unnecessary coupling.
-I see all the JS-styling approaches as falling at the first hurdle, whereas a workflow using Sass & BEM ("old ideas", remember?) can nail all three.
-So while I can appreciate that JS rendering gives us some new *capabilities*, it's not worth taking a backwards step in terms of *effectiveness*.
+I want speed, reuse, but not unnecessary coupling, and modern CSS workflows (e.g. Sass & BEM) can nail all three.
+I see all the JS-styling approaches as falling at the first & second hurdles, so while I can appreciate that JS rendering gives us some new *capabilities*, it's not worth taking a backwards step in terms of *effectiveness*.
+(For the record, my problem with all-encompassing CSS frameworks like Bootstrap are that they lead you to fall at the third hurdle.)

-Mind you, Sass & BEM require a lot of convention & discipline to keep things getting out of hand.
+Sass & BEM do require a lot of convention & discipline to keep things getting out of hand, though.
 Maybe, then, the future of CSS is something that keeps the fluidity of CSS but automates the conventions.
-Something that takes the *best* of CSS & JS and combined them.
+Something that takes the *best* of CSS & JS and combines them.

 It turns out I'm not the only person who thinks this way, and recently we had enough people thinking the same way at the same time to affect change.